willkjackson/templating-engine-plugin/docs/tutorials/jte-the-basics/6-multibranch.md

 In the same `pipeline-configuration` directory, create a file called `pipeline_config.groovy`.

 !!! important
-    When the pipeline configuration is stored in a file in a source code repository, it will always be called `pipeline_config.groovy`.
+    When the Pipeline Configuration is stored in a file in a source code repository, it will always be called `pipeline_config.groovy`.

 Populate this file with the same contents as the `Pipeline Configuration` text box in the Jenkins UI for the `single-job` you created and updated earlier: